← Back to Insights

 Training data.
 Personal data used to train models counts as processing.
 You need a lawful basis for it.
 And it should show up in your records of processing.
 The tricky part: once personal data is embedded in model weights, you can't easily honour a deletion request.
 Document this limitation upfront.

 Cross-border transfers.
 Every API call to OpenAI sends data to the US.
-Every AWS backup might land in Ireland.
-Nigerian personal data leaving Nigeria needs documented safeguards — standard contractual clauses, adequacy decisions (rare), or explicit consent for the transfer.
+Every AWS backup may be stored in Ireland.
+Nigerian personal data leaving Nigeria needs documented safeguards under the GAID's transfer framework (adequacy evaluation under Schedule 5, or a transfer instrument approved by the Commission): standard contractual clauses, adequacy decisions (rare), or explicit consent for the transfer.
 Document every route.

 WhatsApp bots.
 Nigeria runs on WhatsApp.
 If you're building a WhatsApp AI chatbot, every conversation is personal data processing.
 Consent or another lawful basis, privacy notice, retention policy.
 The informality of WhatsApp doesn't make the NDPA go away.